-Each model influences the corresponding scalability, reliability, security, and cost.
-Furthermore, redundancy, cost benefits from resource pooling, outsourced server management and low cost of entry are also the key consideration in choosing a perfect model for running your cloud-based applications.
+Furthermore, redundancy, cost benefits from resource pooling, outsourced server management and low cost of entry are also the key business consideration.
+Following are the advantages and disadvantages of each of the four cloud deployment models:

 Cloud Deployment Model: Private Cloud